-We carry out a number of best-case scenarios, with each scenario being subject to 100 ensemble runs to capture the full stochastic range resulting from the sedimentation, bioturbation and picking processes.
-We run SAR scenarios for 5, 10 and 40 cm ka-1.
-In the figures in the main text, we concentrate on the 10 cm ka-1 scenarios only.
-The corresponding figures for the 40 cm ka-1 and 5 cm ka-1 scenarios, the latter of which may be more realistic for many parts of the Pacific, can be found in the supplement.
-Each of the three SAR scenarios is first subjected to 100 ensemble runs with constant foraminifera abundance and a perfect SST proxy, a second set of 100 ensemble runs is then carried out with constant abundance and added $\pm 1^{\circ}$ C Gaussian noise on the SST proxy, a third set of 100 ensemble runs is carried out with dynamic abundance and a perfect SST proxy, and a final set of 100 ensemble runs is carried out with dynamic abundance and $\pm 1^{\circ}$ C Gaussian noise on the SST proxy.
-All of the aforementioned 1200 ensembles are each subjected to randomised picking for 50, 100, 500 and 10^4 foraminifera per cm of sediment core depth.
+turbation and picking processes.
+We run SAR scenarios for 5, 10 and $40 \text{ cm kyr}^{-1}$ .
+In the figures in the main text, we concentrate on the 10 cm kyr-1 scenarios only.
+The corresponding figures for the 40 and $5 \text{ cm kyr}^{-1}$ scenarios, the latter of which may be more realistic for many parts of the Pacific, can be found in the Supplement.
+Each of the three SAR scenarios is first subjected to 100 ensemble runs with constant foraminifera abundance and a perfect SST proxy, a second set of 100 ensemble runs is then carried out with constant abundance and added $\pm 1$ °C Gaussian noise on the SST proxy, a third set of 100 ensemble runs is carried out with dynamic abundance and a perfect SST proxy and a final set of 100 ensemble runs is carried out with dynamic abundance and $\pm 1$ °C Gaussian noise on the SST proxy.
+All of the aforementioned 1200 ensembles are each subjected to randomised picking for 50, 100, 500 and 10 foraminifera per centimetre of sediment core depth.

-240 As described in the previous paragraph, some of our scenarios incorporate dynamic foraminiferal abundance in order to investigate the effect of changes in species abundance upon IFA-derived reconstructions.
+As described in the previous paragraph, some of our scenarios incorporate dynamic foraminifera abundance in order to investigate the effect of changes in species abundance upon IFA-derived reconstructions.
 In these scenarios, we use a hypothetical transfer function (Fig. 2a) to assign a per timestep abundance to our simulated foraminifera species.
-This theoretical transfer function is purely demonstrational, and is used to gain insight into how a given abundance response influences IFA reconstructions of SST variability.
-Timestep abundance is calculated by applying the function to the 245 corresponding TRACE-21ka SST for the timestep.
-This approach allows us to quantify how a known species abundance response to SST could systematically bias an IFA-derived SST distribution.
-Consider, for example, a theoretical time interval whereby the true monthly SST data are normally distributed, as in the theoretical example in Fig. 2b.
-In such a case, an IFA-derived SST distribution using a species characterised by our SST transfer function would be biased towards warmer 250 temperatures and, furthermore, the shape of the IFA-derived SST distribution would be skewed, as shown in the abundance-modified profile in Fig. 2b.
+This theoretical transfer function is purely demonstrational and is used to gain insights into how a given abundance response influences IFA reconstructions of SST variability.
+Timestep abundance is calculated by applying the function to the corresponding TRACE-21ka SST for the timestep.
+This approach allows us to quantify how a known species abun-